mephi42/ctf/2023.12.09-0CTF_TCTF_2023/BabyKitDriver/README.md

 ).

 One difficulty is that `proc_update_label()` takes a closure as an argument.
-For the purpose of making one in the exploit, a closure is just an array of 3 pointers, the last one being a function pointer.
+For the purpose of making one in the exploit, a closure is just an [array of 3 pointers](pwnit.c#L131) the last one being a function pointer.

 With that, we can safely set all kinds of uids to 0.